brorb/710-wiki/Content/Concepts/TRUTH.zip.md

 ---
 A .zip file created by [[INDI]] that was featured in [[LEAKED_1.mp4]] and is supposedly a "weapon against older technology", or in other words, most likely a type of dangerous computer virus or some kind of top secret information.

-It might have some relationship to [[Long String]] judging by it being associated with the package for V83mak8.exe. <!-- discord-cite:cite-mh3rns5y-rhk5vm -->
+It might have some relationship to [[Long String]] judging by it being associated with a .PCV package for V83mak8.exe (a command program known to launch [[Long String]]).<!-- discord-cite:cite-mh3rns5y-rhk5vm -->

 > [!discord-cite]- Discord citation (1 message)
 >